DTUMLOPS/PROJECT/reports/README.md

 Throughout this project, we faced several challenges that taught us a lot and helped improve our approach moving forward.

 One of the first difficulties we ran into was with managing dependencies.
 One team member was working on an older MacBook, and it turned out that the latest version of PyTorch wasn’t compatible with their system.
 This created some issues when trying to set up the environment.
 We spent time troubleshooting and eventually resolved it by downgrading to a version of PyTorch that worked better with older systems.
 This situation made us realize just how important it is to manage dependencies carefully and make sure everyone is working with the right versions, especially when different team members might have different hardware setups.
 Another challenge came up when we were setting up Docker for local testing.
 We initially struggled with getting the Docker container to work properly.
 Specifically, we ran into issues with file paths and environment variables that prevented the container from behaving the same way it did on our local machines.
 After some trial and error, and looking into things like relative imports and how Docker handles file systems, we were able to get it working.
 This was a good reminder of how important it is to understand the underlying system when working with containers, and how small mistakes in configuration can have a big impact.
 Deploying the API to the cloud was another hurdle.
 We faced an error that said the port couldn’t be found, which was confusing at first.
 We had to dig deeper into cloud deployment practices and troubleshoot the configuration.
-We were not able to get it working even when employing the hints from the course module regarding this issue.
+We were able to get it working by fixing a problem with weights and biases.
 This experience showed us how important it is to understand the specifics of the environment you're working in.
 Sometimes things work in one environment, but when you move to the cloud, different rules or configurations can cause unexpected issues.
 Overall, this project was a valuable learning experience.
 It taught us a lot about best practices for version control, dependency management, and cloud deployment.
 Even though the project wasn’t huge, it helped us develop good habits and showed us the importance of staying organized and focused on creating clean, reliable code.
 Each challenge was a chance to improve our skills and problem-solving abilities, and we’re confident it will help us in future projects.

 ### Question 31